AguaClara/SWOT/AguaClara Water Treatment Plant Design/Chapter 3_Rapid Mix/Rapid Mix.md

 Figure x.
 Eddies can cause fluid mixing down to the scale of a few millimeters for energy dissipation rates used in rapid mix units and flocculators.

+### Length scales of coagulant nanoparticles and clay

 The coagulant nanoparticles eventually will attach to clay particles.
 The clay particles have a diameter of approximately $5 \mu m$ and thus it is clear from the length scale in the figure above that turbulent eddies aren't able to transport all the way to attachment to clay.

 # Diffusion and Shear Transport Coagulant Nanoparticles to Clay